-Sattal is a beautiful resort gets its name with the literal meaning ‘seven lakes’.
-Situated at an elevation of 4000 feet, Sattal is a sought-after getaway from Delhi to enjoy unspoilt tranquility.
-Apart from the scenic beauty, the rich flora and fauna also wins the hearts of travelers.
-The calm and quiet ambience of the place attracts nature lovers and couples to enjoy quality time in the lap of nature.
-If travelling in groups, it is suggested to book a cab or a private taxi to reach Sattal from Delhi.
+Sattal is a beautiful resort that gets its name with the literal meaning ‘seven lakes’.
+Situated at an elevation of 4000 feet, Sattal is a sought-after getaway from Delhi to enjoy unspoiled tranquility.
+Apart from the scenic beauty, the rich flora and fauna also win the hearts of travelers.
+The calm and quiet ambiance of the place attracts nature lovers and couples to enjoy quality time in the lap of nature.
+If traveling in groups, booking a cab or a private taxi is suggested to reach Sattal from Delhi.
 You can enjoy a peaceful vacation in Sattal with your friends, family, or partner.
 Our Delhi to Sattal tour packages are well-crafted to provide a smooth traveling experience.
 You can contact our tour expert to plan a holiday as you want as these packages are customizable.

 How to Reach Sattal from Delhi

-There is no railway station in Sattal, thus, Kathgodam, Haridwar Jn., and Moradabad are the three nearest railway stations to reach Sattal.
+There is no railway station in Sattal, and Kathgodam, Haridwar Jn., and Moradabad are the three nearest railway stations to reach Sattal.

 Attractions in Sattal